tsharju/hiredis-sharp/README.md

 Like the name already hints, building `hiredis-sharp` requires `libhiredis`.
 So far there have not been any attemts on building this library for Windows platform.
 It is mainly intended for use with the Mono Framework running on Linux or OS X.

-Make rule you have `libhiredis` installed and in the project directory type:
+Make sure you have `libhiredis` installed and in the project directory type:

 ```
 make